Will CSOs solve the climate crisis? • Written by Acre's Marie Cloherty for Business Leader

 A powerful dynamic is coming to the fore as companies pair commercial business leaders with individuals with technical sustainable expertise.
 Within this partnership, the CSO will raise the profile of sustainability at an executive level.
 They will have a track record of bringing sustainability to bear upon a business’s main strategy, aligning priorities and effectively embedding sustainability policies.

-Ultimately, the CSO leads a group of individuals who can effectively communicate, mobilise, and solve the technical challenges, shaping the workforce to share the load and come along on the journey.
+Ultimately, the CSO leads a group of individuals who can effectively communicate, mobilize, and solve the technical challenges, shaping the workforce to share the load and come along on the journey.

 The road ahead